salgadorw/zpt-interview/README.md

-# Your coding interview at Zuhlke Portugal
+# Your coding interview at Zühlke Portugal

 This repository provides a set of boilerplate applications for various programming languages.
 Please clone the repository and choose the programming language you want to use.
 Prepare a development environment of your choice and make sure you can successfully run the test.